These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms due to embarrassment, stoicism, or fear of appearing to exaggerate

-Why: VA examinations require accurate reporting of your worst-day functional level, not your best-day or average performance.
+VA examinations require accurate reporting of your worst-day functional level, not your best-day or average performance.
 Underreporting leads to a DBQ that does not capture the true extent of disability, resulting in a lower rating.

-Do this instead: Prepare written notes about your worst-day symptoms and bring them to the exam.
+Instead: Prepare written notes about your worst-day symptoms and bring them to the exam.
 It is entirely appropriate to say 'let me refer to my notes to make sure I accurately describe my worst days.'
 Report the full range of your symptoms without minimizing them.

 Impact: Affects all rating levels - consistently the most impactful mistake veterans make